Zico (footballer): Personal life

-Zico is the grandson of Fernando Antunes Coimbra (paternal grandfather) and Arthur Ferreira da Costa Silva (maternal grandfather), both Portuguese.
-His father, José Antunes Coimbra, also Portuguese (b.
-Tondela, 1901; d.
-Rio de Janeiro, 1986), came to Brazil aged 10.
-Zico's mother, Matilde Ferreira da Silva Costa, was born in 1919 but died 16 years after her husband in 2002.
-Because of his origins, he also holds Portuguese citizenship in addition to his Brazilian one.
+Zico is the grandson of Fernando Antunes Coimbra, his paternal grandfather, and Arthur Ferreira da Costa Silva, his maternal grandfather, both of whom were Portuguese.
+His father, José Antunes Coimbra (1901–1986), was born in Tondela and emigrated to Brazil at the age of 10.
+Zico's mother, Matilde Ferreira da Silva Costa (1919–2002), died 16 years after her husband.
+Through his ancestry, Zico holds Portuguese citizenship in addition to Brazilian nationality.

-Zico was the youngest of six children—Maria José (Zezé), Antunes, Nando, Edu and Antônio (Tonico).
+Zico was the youngest of six children: Maria José (Zezé), Antunes, Nando, Edu and Antônio (Tonico).
+Three of his brothers—Antunes, Nando and Edu—were also professional footballers.
+While playing professionally for Flamengo, Zico obtained a degree in physical education from Universidade Castelo Branco in Rio de Janeiro.

+Zico was a close friend of his Flamengo teammate Geraldo Assoviador, who introduced him to Brazilian singer-songwriter Fagner.
+Zico later described Geraldo's death at the age of 22 in 1976 as "the first great loss" of his life.

-In 1969 Zico met his future wife, Sandra Carvalho de Sá.
-In 1970 the couple became engaged and married in 1975.
-Sandra's sister, Sueli, is Edu's wife.
-Zico has three sons, Arthur Jr., Bruno and Thiago.
-Zico is also a member of the legendary squad Classic Eleven from the FIFA video games series.
+In 1969, Zico met his future wife, Sandra Carvalho de Sá.
+The couple became engaged in 1970 and married in 1975.
+They have three sons, Arthur Jr., Bruno and Thiago.
+Fagner is Thiago's godfather.
+Sandra's sister, Sueli, is married to Zico's brother Edu.
 Zico is Roman Catholic.
-He is a distant relative of the Portuguese footballer Eduardo Quaresma.
+He is also a distant relative of the Portuguese footballer Eduardo Quaresma.

+Outside football, Zico recorded a two-song single with Fagner in 1982, featuring "Batuquê de Praia" and "Cantos do Rio".
+He later appeared as an actor in the 1998 children's comedy film Uma Aventura do Zico.
+Zico also performed as himself in the 2021 Brazilian telenovela Quanto Mais Vida, Melhor!